microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator.md

 </dl>

+<pre>Note: If at anytime during the Activities of this Module you need to "start over" you can execute the step11_cleanup.sh script.
+Then you can start again with the first activity in section 5.0</pre>

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png"><a name="5-0">5.0 Deploy an Always On Availability Group on OpenShift with an operator</a></h2>